-You may file your claim for unemployment benefits in person, at the claims office that serves your area.
+You may file your claim for unemployment benefits online, over the phone, or in person at the claims office that serves your area.
 You can find addresses and hours for these offices at the website of Workforce West Virginia.

 After you file, you will receive a monetary determination from Workforce West Virginia, stating the wages reported by your employers during your base period and how much you can expect to receive in benefits.

 If your unemployment claim is denied, you may file an appeal.
 You can file your appeal by writing a letter or filling out a form at your local unemployment office.